 What classes should I sign up for?

-The Tier I core courses (ACCT 800, BUAD 820, BUAD 870, and ECON 503) are the best place for first-semester students to start.
-These courses are prerequisite courses for later MBA classes.
+The Tier I Core courses (ACCT 800, BUAD 620, BUAD 670, and ECON 603) are the suggested courses for first semester students.
+These courses are prerequisites for later MBA courses.
 Completing these courses first/early in your MBA program will enable you to keep moving forward as quickly as possible.
-Part-time students register for either one or two classes, while full-time students register for three or four.
+Part-time students register for either one or two courses while full-time students register for three or four.
 If you’re not sure how many courses you can handle, sign up for the maximum number, then drop one if you need to.

 How do I request a course waiver?

 Course waivers are granted at the time of admission into the MBA program.
 Please visit the Course Waivers & Transfers page for further information.

 When can I start registering for the next semester?